paugratacosfuste/textutils-10/README.md

 │  │  └─ test_core.py
 │  └─ integration/
 │     └─ test_end_to_end.py
+├─ .gitignore
+├─ A1.ipynb #it will be the submission file
 ├─ environment.yml
 ├─ pyproject.toml
 ├─ README.md
-├─ A1.ipynb #it will be the submission file
-└─ pyproject.toml
+└─ setup.cfg
 </pre>